Help For Parents Of Juveniles Facing Legal Trouble

 Contact Us Today If You Have Been Summonsed

 Olga J. Rodriguez is a lawyer who often represents clients in juvenile neglect and abuse matters.
-Let us put our experience to work whether it is in the courtroom or the handling of administrative hearings on OCFS indicated findings.
-Call 718-793-5385 to schedule an appointment with attorney Olga J. Rodriguez.
-We can also be reached through the Contact page of this website.
+Let us put our experience to work, whether it is in the courtroom or in the handling of administrative hearings on OCFS indicated findings.
+Call 718-577-1074 to schedule an appointment with attorney Olga J. Rodriguez.
+We can also be reached through the contact page of this website.